KelanuRanganath/kelanuranganath.github.io/docs/README.md

 ## Work

 - UCLA Class of 2025 B.S.
 Physics
-- Engineering Intern at Lumitron Technologies from 2021-Present
+- Opto-Mechanical Engineering Intern at Lumitron Technologies from 2021-Present
-- Engineer at Bruin Spacecraft Group
+- Communications Engineer at Bruin Spacecraft Group from 2023-Present

 ## Contact